makerdao/integration-examples/accounts/README.md

-# Accounts Demo
+# Multiple Accounts Demo App

-A demo app that shows support for multiple accounts in the Dai.js library.
+Demonstrates support for multiple accounts in [Dai.js](daijs).

 Includes plugins that add support for Ledger and Trezor:
 - [dai-plugin-trezor-web](trezor-plugin)
 - [dai-plugin-ledger-web](ledger-plugin)

-It is set up to work with the Dai.js [test chain](testchain).
-You can add accounts from Trezor, Ledger, MetaMask, and private keys, transfer ETH between accounts, and open CDPs with any of them.
+It depends on a running Dai.js [test chain](testchain).
+You can add accounts from Trezor, Ledger, MetaMask, and private keys; transfer ETH between accounts;
+and open CDPs with any of them.

 ```shell
 yarn install